 - Have you thought about all the possible options available to you?

-- Would you like help on tackling your college application, especially your personal statement?
+- Would you like help on tackling your college application?

 - Do you want to get an idea of what it feels like to be a college student?

-- Do you want to learn all this without having to pay for it?
+- Do you want to attend a program that addresses all of this for free???

-The Vietnamese Student Union is proud to announce that we will be hosting the annual High School Conference at UCLA for 33 years in 2016.
+The Vietnamese Student Union is proud to announce that we will be hosting the annual High School Conference at UCLA for 36 years in 2019.
 This free, one-day program is filled with student workshops and various activities designed to assist high school students in their preparation for college and beyond.
-High School Conference typically gathers about 150 students and youth from all across California to promote the importance of higher education, learn all the options and routes to achieving it, and experience a day of fun in the company of peers and mentors.
+High School Conference gathers about 200 students and youth from all across California to promote the importance of higher education, learn all the options and routes to achieving it, and experience a day of fun in the company of peers and mentors.